Saptarshi-Mandal/User-Identity-from-Smartphone-Accelerometer-Data/README.md

-# User Recognition in Participatory Sensing Systems using Deep Learning
+# User Recognition from Smatphone Accelerometer Data

 ## Overview
 This project focuses on identifying users in smartphone-based participatory sensing systems by analyzing accelerometer signals.
 The core idea is to convert accelerometer signals into 2D spectro-temporal images and use a custom Convolutional Neural Network (CNN) model for classification.
 The proposed model achieves high accuracy and efficiency, making it suitable for real-world applications.